LFL-Lab/SQuADDS/wish_list.md

 - Provide APIs (modules/methods) to easily add more data columns to existing simulation entries in the database (e.g., allowing users to rerun geometries and add participation ratios)
 - Transition datasets to `SQLite` or another format to handle larger-than-memory datasets as we scale
 - Refactor code to implement faster methods with lower memory usage for handling DataFrame operations
+- Speeding up the process for front-end UI user flow

 ## Contribution: